The Swedes figured out how to “double” the amount of RAM without installing additional modules

 The creators of Ziptilion IP note that their solution has almost no effect on the performance of the memory subsystem.
 They explain that when using the technology, the latency when writing to RAM still increases, but the difference does not exceed 1 nanosecond, and the time for reading compressed information from RAM is about 100 nanoseconds longer.

 The company says it has received € 2.5 million in funding to bring the technology to market.
 Ziptilion IP is already embedded in a 28nm chip manufactured at TSMC’s factory.
-In more modern 7nm chips, the Ziptilion IP block, built into a processor with a dual-channel memory controller, will occupy an area of 1.36 mm2… For server systems using 8-channel RAM, the block size will increase to about 3.02mm2…
+As part of more modern 7nm chips, the Ziptilion IP block, built into the processor with a dual-channel memory controller, will occupy an area of 1.36 mm2… For server systems using 8-channel RAM, the block size will increase to about 3.02mm2…

 ZeroPoint is confident in the great prospects for its development.
 She predicts that Ziptilion IP will find its way into at least server processors, mobile SoCs, and embedded systems.
 In addition, the technology documentation mentions the possibility of its use together with video memory, however, no details on this matter have yet been given.